oletizi/avi-docs/src/site/datascript-string-sub/index.md

   </tr>
   <tr>
    <td width="100"><span style="font-size: medium;"><strong>Description</strong></span></td>
-   <td width="600">Extracts&nbsp;part of a string&nbsp;from a source string. &nbsp;Characters are count starting with a 1 for the first character, 2 for the second, etc. &nbsp;Characters may also be negative. &nbsp;So -1 is the last character of the source string, -2 is the second to last, etc.</td>
+   <td width="600">Extracts part of a string from a source string.
+Characters are count starting with a 1 for the first character, 2 for the second, etc.  Characters may also be negative.
+So -1 is the last character of the source string, -2 is the second to last, etc.</td>
   </tr>
   <tr>
    <td width="100"><span style="font-size: medium;"><strong>Events</strong></span></td>